ricoleabricot/bank-swift-code/README.md

 # bank-swift-code
 All Bank Swift Code with minimal datas

 ## TODO:
-* Insert all data for french bank swift codes
 * Create a .php class that read and load swift codes

     * Load different files given locale